ibm-cloud-docs/dl/api-change-log.md

 : Added advertised routes to verify route filters and AS prepends applied to the Direct Link gateway.

-: “AS path” information added to on-prem routes to verify AS prepends.
+: “AS path” information added to on-premises routes to verify AS prepends.

 : Changed commands